-Medigap Open Enrollment is a very important topic, so click Here to learn more.
+This is a very important topic, so Click Here to learn more about Medigap Open Enrollment.
 The moral of the story is that when you first start part B of Medicare, please make sure to look at every option and choose a plan style that you are comfortable with for potentially decades to come.

 Fill out the form here and someone will be in touch soon.